Jackie Speier: Marriage and family

 Speier's first marriage was to Steven Sierra, an emergency-room doctor, in 1987.
 In 1988, they had a son, Jackson Kent, while she was a member of the California State Assembly.
 Sierra died in a car crash in 1994 at age 53.
-At the time, Speier was two months pregnant with their second child, a daughter she named Stephanie.
+At the time, Speier was two months pregnant with their second child, a daughter named Stephanie.
+Stephanie is now a reporter for ABC's local affiliate in the San Francisco Bay Area.

 In 2001, Speier married Barry Dennis, an investment consultant.

 Jonestown shooting

 Speier entered politics by serving as a congressional staffer for Congressman Leo Ryan.
 Speier was part of his November 1978 fact-finding mission organized to investigate allegations of human rights abuses by Jim Jones and his Peoples Temple followers, almost all of whom were American citizens who had moved to Jonestown, Guyana, with Jones in 1977 and 1978.

-Several Peoples Temple members ambushed the investigative team and others boarding the plane to leave Jonestown on November 18.
+On November 18, 1978, several Peoples Temple members ambushed the investigative team and others boarding the plane to leave Jonestown.
 Five people were killed, including Ryan.
 While trying to shield herself from rifle and shotgun fire behind small airplane wheels with other team members, Speier was shot five times and waited 22 hours before help arrived.
 The same day, over 900 remaining members of the Peoples Temple died in Jonestown and Georgetown in a mass murder-suicide.

 Political career

 San Mateo County

-Speier's political career began with an unsuccessful run to fill the vacancy caused by Ryan's death (the seat she holds now).
-She lost the Democratic primary to another former Ryan staffer, G. W. "Joe" Holsinger.
+Speier's political career began with an unsuccessful run to fill the vacancy caused by Ryan's death (the seat she held later).
+She lost the Democratic primary to Ryan's former chief of staff, G. W. "Joe" Holsinger.
 He lost the special election to the Republican nominee, San Mateo County Supervisor Bill Royer, who served the remaining 21 months of the term before losing to Tom Lantos.

 Speier won her first election in 1980, when she ran for the San Mateo County Board of Supervisors and defeated a 20-year incumbent.
 At the time, she was the youngest person ever elected to the board.
 She was reelected in 1984, and was later selected as chairwoman.

+In September 2023 Speier announced that she will run for the San Mateo County Board of supervisors in 2024, more than 40 years after she was first elected to the same board.